-At AxisPhilly, we believe in advancing new forms of journalism that make issues more understandable and compelling and that integrate new methods of involving readers.
-We plan to go deep on issues, providing original and curated reporting, data analysis and interactive tools to help you understand the issues as well as forums for you to explore possible solutions.
+At AxisPhilly, we plan to go deep on issues with original reporting, data analysis and interactive tools to help you understand the issues, as well as forums to explore possible solutions.

-Our goal is to provide more context, not just more content.
-We will be less about breaking news and more about news that breaks through.
-News that breaks through the clutter, tools that break through to understanding, conversation that breaks through to action.
+We want to provide more context, not just more content.
+We are less about breaking news and more about news that breaks through.
+News that breaks through the clutter, interactive tools that break through to understanding, stories that reveal and illuminate the challenges facing our city and region.

 AxisPhilly is incorporated as the Philadelphia Public Interest Information Network Inc. Its initial funding was through a $2.4 million grant from the William Penn Foundation to Temple University’s Center for Public Interest Journalism.
 It has applied to the IRS for tax-exempt status.